Client-to-server API reference

 If all 10 single-use backup codes are used, the user will have set up TOTP authenticator again, at which time they will receive 10 new codes.

-post /v0/auth/totp
+post /auth/totp

 #Log in with SSO

-#Query strings
+#Query parameters

-tenant_id required
+#tenant_id required

-origin required
+#origin required

 The origin of the requesting page.